microlinkhq/www/src/pages/docs/api/api-basics/cache.md

 title: Cache
 ---

-We have a builtin caching layer for speed up consecutive API calls with the same query parameters.
+We have a builtin caching layer for speed up consecutive API calls based on query parameters.

-First time you query for a resource that not was previously served, we will create it, what is known as cache *MISS*.
+The first time you query for a resource that not was previously served, it will be created, what is known as cache **MISS**.

 The cache status is reflected using the response header as `x-cache-status`.